KBVE/bugwars/unity/bugwars/Assets/BugWars/Prefabs/Character/Adventurers/Shaders/README.md

 ## Inspiration

-Based on retro pixel art aesthetics and Three.js WebGL postprocessing techniques, adapted for Unity's built-in render pipeline with real-time 3D character rendering.
+Based on retro pixel art aesthetics and Three.js WebGL postprocessing techniques (specifically the `normalEdgeStrength` parameter from RenderPixelatedPass), adapted for Unity's URP with real-time 3D character rendering using Fresnel-based edge detection.

 ## License